rtshkmr/mothernotes/security/webappSecurityNotes.md

 the hex values in your packets: the ascii equiv when it's gibberrish, you can look at the hexvalues and see if there's something to reverse engineer for that binary protocols can save the traffic and replay ...

+**can use tcpxtract** to extract stuff from the traffic being sniffed.
+Note that tcpxtract isn't on kali by default. tcpxtract seems to be the most stable...

+### more on cookies

+* filter by `http.set_cookie` to look at the transfer of cookies. browser cache decides what to do based on expiry date of the cookie (?). note that the http header is `set_cookie`. simply put: the cookie is sent back everytime the client henceforth makes requests to the server. a particular http packer might have multiple cookies (they are essentially name-value pairs).

+* the expires attribute is very crucial
+  * if a set_cookie doesn't have an expires field, it's a sessions cookie, i.e. browser will delete the cookie once the browser is closed.
+  * only if the header has an expires field, then will the cookie persist after the browser has been closed

 ## http status codes